Quels feutres choisir pour faire du coloriage ? Guide complet !

 ✔ Sustainability

-Some markers are refillable, which can help reduce costs in the long run .
+Some markers are refillable, which helps reduce costs in the long run .

 🏆 3.
 Selection of the best markers for adult coloring

-📌 Best markers for a consistent, streak-free finish
+📌 Best markers for a smooth, streak-free finish

-Lira : Assorted colors, double tip, leaves no marks
+Lira : Assorted colors, double-ended, leaves no marks

 Tombow Dual Brush : Professional quality, original shades